 Never an angel but definitely fallen, Tonya Harding receives belated dignity in the year’s most provocative biopic.

-Setting the tone with a surly, confrontational stare and her fuming lit cigarette, Margot Robbie – making the most of this gift of a role – drops the film into the touchy realm of paranoia and class envy.
-She refuses to be judged in the film’s series of faux interviews, and even as Steven Rogers’s satisfying script sends us backward in time to the angelic young Tonya (Mckenna Grace from ‘Designated Survivor’) twirling on the ice, we’re never far from a scene in which money is the film’s not-so-secret subject.
+Setting the tone with a surly, confrontational stare and her fuming lit cigarette, Margot Robbie—making the most of this gift of a role—drops the film into the touchy realm of paranoia and class warfare.
+She refuses to be judged in the film’s series of faux interviews, and even as Steven Rogers’s satisfying script sends us backward in time to the angelic young Tonya (Gifted’s Mckenna Grace) twirling on the ice, we’re never far from a scene in which money is the film’s not-so-secret subject.
 Her Oregonian mother, the raging LaVona (a revelatory Allison Janney, swearing up a storm), constantly browbeats her daughter about the cost of her skating lessons.
 (This becomes more than browbeating soon enough.)
-Dad skips out for good, and abandonment swirls with the snubs and bruises that will define the older Tonya’s resentment and competitiveness – like a blonde, triple-axeling Richard Nixon.
+Dad skips out for good, and abandonment swirls with the snubs and bruises that will define the older Tonya’s resentment and competitiveness—like a blond, triple-axeling Richard Nixon.

 Cast and crew